Logical Disk Manager: Advantages of using a 1-MB alignment boundary

-(Quoting Microsoft directly): "In earlier versions of Windows, the default starting offset for the first partition on a hard disk drive was sector 0x3F.
+In earlier versions of Windows, the default starting offset for the first partition on a hard disk drive was sector 0x3F.
 Because this starting offset was an odd number, it could cause performance issues on large-sector drives because of misalignment between the partition and the physical sectors.
-In Windows Vista, the default starting offset will generally be sector 0x800."
+In Windows Vista, the default starting offset will generally be sector 0x800.

 The "starting offset" refers to the sectors before the partition.
 "3F" is a hexadecimal value; in decimal that is "63".
 This is the size of one head (or "track") in terms of a standard CHS geometry.
 The hex value "800", in decimal form is 2048, so this is referring to the first MB of space, from the start of the disk.
 Because a 1-MB alignment boundary is used by the Vista partitioner(s), 1 MB is "reserved for" the Master boot record (MBR), instead of the traditional 63 sectors (31.5 KB).
 Note that the MBR is only one sector in size, but many software packages use these 63 sectors of "free space" (or any "free space" preceding the partition) for their purposes.
 63 sectors is the minimum space that should be reserved for the MBR or an Extended Boot Record(EBR).

 What this means is that, if there were no partitions on a disk when it was booted, a partition was created using standard CHS geometry (as would be used by most partition editors such as DOS fdisk, Linux fdisk, Ranish Partition Manager, or an XP installation disk), and this partition was created at the start of the disk, then the partition will start on the 2nd head.
 The partition could not begin at the first sector because the MBR located there, so instead it starts the partition on the second head.
 When primary partitions are created anywhere else (following typical CHS geometry alignment) they start at the beginning of a cylinder.

 If a computer is booted with no partitions defined, and the first partition is created with the Vista installation disk, it will instead use the 1-MB alignment.
-(The partitioner on the Vista installation disk follows the 1-MB alignment just as Vista Disk Management does.)
+(The partitioner on the Vista installation disk follows the 1-MB alignment just as Disk Management in Windows Vista does.)
 By following a 1-MB alignment, all partitions will have an even numbered offset (so long as no other partitioner is used on the drive).